exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 - If the timeout does not match the current height and round, skip further timeout processing.
 - Add a timeout (its length is specified by `round_timeout`) for the next round.
-- Process all messages from the queue, if they become relevant.
+- Process all messages from the `queued`, if they become relevant (their round and height coincide with the current ones).
 - If the node has a saved PoL, send `Prevote` for `locked_propose` in a new round, proceed to [Availability of +2/3 Prevote](#availability-of-23-prevote).
 - Else, if the node is the leader, form and send `Propose` and `Prevote` messages